ryanallen/words-of-my-perfect-teacher/README.md

 </details>

 <details id="27"><summary>Note <sup>27</sup></summary>
 These temples were constructed at precise points to subdue the negative forces of Tibet.
 At the heart of the group was the Rasa Trulnang, the original name for the Jokhang.
 See also <a href="#iv-propagation-of-the-essence-teaching-in-tibet-land-of-snows">IV.
 PROPAGATION OF THE ESSENCE-TEACHING IN TIBET, LAND OF SNOWS</a> and note <sup><a href="#294">294</a></sup>: The <i>gtsug lag khang</i> or central temple of Lhasa, the Rasa Trulnang, nowadays known as the Jokhang, could only be built after the construction of the four Thadul (<i>mtha' 'dul</i>) or Border-Taming and four Yangdul (,i.yang 'dul</i>) or Outer Border-Taming temples, and other temples, on geomantically important sites around Tibet and its borders.
-For details fo the story sites, see HIST, Vol. 1, page 510 and notes.
+For details of the story sites, see HIST, Vol. 1, page 510 and notes.
 </details><br>

 His fifth successor, [King Trisong Detsen](#trisong-detsen), invited one hundred and eight pandits to Tibet, including [Padmasambhava](#padmasambhava-of-oddiyana), the Preceptor of Oddiyana, the greatest of the mantra-holders, unequalled throughout the three worlds.
 To uphold representations of the Buddha's form, [Trisong Detsen](#trisong-detsen) had temples built, including "unchanging, spontaneously arisen" [Samye](#samye).
 To uphold the Buddha's speech, the authentic [Dharma](#dharma) one hundred and eight translators, including the great [Vairotsana](#vairotsana), learned the art of translation and translated all the main [sutras](#sutra), [tantras](#tantra) and [sastras](#sastra) then current in the noble land of India.
 The "Seven Men for Testing" and others were ordained as monks, forming the [Sangha](#sangha), to uphold the Buddha's mind.